cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

     fi
 done

-printf 'PID %d is now in D state. ' "$d_pid" printf 'Press <Enter> to come out of D state.' read
+printf 'PID %d is now in D state. ' "$d_pid" printf 'Press <Enter> to unfreeze and clean up.' read

-fsfreeze -u -- "$dest"
-umount -- "$dest"
-rm "$src"
 {% endhighlight %}

 Run this script as root, and you should get a process which is now in D state,